jacen92/pi-gen/README.md

   This start the ssh server at startup (ssh is always installed).

+  * `USE_IPTABLE` (Default: <boolean> false)

+  This start the firewall at startup (iptable is always installed).
+  This forbid all connections except for dns, ping, ntp, apt-get, rpi-update and ssh if enabled.

   * `INSTALL_NODEJS` (Default: <boolean> false)

   Install nodejs V4.x and npm for arm (arm6l if USE_QEMU == true else arm7l).